RecipeUI/RecipeUI/docs/docs/Auth/reddit.md

 ![Get_Api_Key](@site/static/img/guides/reddit2.png)

 ### Step 3
-**Bear with us, this next step requires the use of the terminal / CMD prompt.**
+**Bear with us, this next step requires the use of the terminal / CMD prompt, but we will have a one click button to get this eventually.**

 Run the following request in your terminal to get your API key (bearer token).

 There are 4 parts you need to replace: